 Candidates will be observed by their cooperating teachers and university supervisors/instructors during their clinical experience.
-Observations are formal, with pre- and post-conference, with written and verbal feedback.
+Observations can be formal or informal, with pre- and/or post-conference, with written and verbal feedback.
 Details about the number and duration of observations are outlined in specific course syllabi.